Walmart WFS fee calculator — fulfillment, storage, and what's left

 How Walmart Marketplace fees work in 2026

 Walmart's structure is refreshingly simple compared to Amazon.
-There's no monthly subscription, no listing fee, and no setup fee — you pay a single referral fee (a category percentage of the sale price) only when you sell.
+There's no monthly subscription, no listing fee, and no setup fee — you pay a single referral fee — a category percentage of the total sales price, which under Walmart's definition includes the item price plus any shipping, handling and gift-wrap charges you collect — only when you sell.
 If you use Walmart Fulfillment Services (WFS), you add a per-unit fulfillment fee starting around $3.45 and storage at $0.75 per cubic foot.
 That's it.

 Referral fees: 6–15% for most, 20% cap